 Periodontal disease, more commonly known as gum disease, and rheumatoid arthritis are two chronic diseases that the average person will not find as connected.
 However, recent research is showing otherwise.
 Before going into the more medical and scientific explanations about their link, it is just right to know about the two diseases and how they are caused.

 Gum disease, simply put, is an inflammation of the gums.
 It has three stages, namely, gingivitis, periodontitis, and advanced periodontitis.
 Gingivitis is the earliest stage of gum disease wherein plaque starts to accumulate on your teeth.
 This is caused by improper and infrequent brushing plus irregular visits to the dentist.
-Symptoms include having swellings in your gums and if you check its colour, it can either be reddish or purplish.
+Symptoms include having swellings in your gums and if you check its color, it can either be reddish or purplish.

 When gum inflammation is not treated by proper oral hygiene, it can lead to the second stage which is periodontitis.
 Periodontitis occurs when the bacteria in your teeth are not taken out that they affect the soft tissue and tiny bones that keep your teeth in place.
 That is why periodontitis is known by people to cause the loss of teeth.
 When the soft tissue and bones are damaged, the teeth start to become easy to take out.
 When more teeth are removed due to damaged soft tissue and bones, it becomes advanced periodontitis.